the-fab-cube/flesh-and-blood-cards/README.md

 ## General Overview
 This repo is intended as a comprehensive, open-source resource for representing all cards and sets from the Flesh and Blood TCG as CSVs.

+The CSVs are tab delimited and use " as string indicators.

 Please feel free to clone or fork the repo and generally use it for whatever projects you like.
 I put this together so the community doesn't have to keep re-entering the same data!
 I would absolutely appreciate any contributions if you notice any missing data or mistakes. :)